I'm

 unexpected.
 Strangely, the proprietor in an office stationery store said

-he had never heard of this phenomena although I have lots of evidence
+he had never heard of this phenomenon, although I have lots of evidence of problems with my own printers and my sister also had issues with the printers she looked looked after in a school.

-Anyway I decided to fill the cartridge with Parker Quink fountain pen
+Anyway, I decided to fill the cartridge with Parker Quink fountain pen

 ink using a syringe.
 The photograph above is of a photocopy I produced using the filled